Sciebo-RDS/connexion-plus/README.md

 ## OpenTracing / Jaeger-Client

 Currently, all opentracing implementation (e.g. [jaeger-client](https://pypi.org/project/jaeger-client/)) are supported for tracing.
 But this library use a third party function, that only supports Flask.
-If you want to use it, you have to initialize the client before you start your connexion app and give it via the `tracer`-parameter to the `connexion_plus` addService, where the magic happens.
+If you want to use it, you have to initialize the client before you start your connexion app and give it via the `tracer`-parameter to the `connexion_plus` App, where the magic happens.

 The following example uses jaeger-client (`pip install jaeger-client`) implementation.